cimcandrews/CapstoneOverview/index.md

 <br>

-If you copy and past this link:
+If you copy and paste this link:

 - https://www.infowars.com/.../seniors-who-already-beat.../